smithy-lang/smithy-rs/design/src/rfcs/rfc0012_crates_io_publishing.md

 ### Yanking

-It must be possible to yank an entire release with a single command-line.
-The publisher tool must be updated to understand which crate versions were released with a given release tag, and be able to yank that entire tag worth of crates.
+It must be possible to yank an entire release with a single action.
+The publisher tool must be updated to understand which crate versions were released with a given release tag, and be able to yank all the crates published from that tag.

 Phase 1: New Versioning Strategy
 --------------------------------